ametnes/nesis/docs/src/sso/azure.md

     The key `NESIS_OAUTH_TOKEN_KEY` and value `NESIS_OAUTH_TOKEN_VALUE` must match in both services.

-You should now be able to authenticate with Microsoft Azure
+You should now be able to authenticate with Microsoft Azure.